 A claw-back provision is incorporated in the Regulations on Financial Incentives of the Chairman and Management Board (Amendments to this regulation are approved by the decision of the Company's Board of Directors of December 29, 2016 (Minutes No. 189 of December 30, 2016).

-Such cases did not occur in practice at PJSC Inter RAO.
+Such cases did not occur in practice of PJSC Inter RAO.

 The General Meeting of Shareholders votes by the principle "one voting share — one vote", with the exception of cumulative voting on the item on election of the Board of Directors of the Company.